toorop/tmail/README.md

 ## Contribute

-Feel free to inspect & improve tmail code, PR are welcomed ;)
+Feel free to inspect & improve tmail code, PR are welcome ;)

 If you are not a coder, you can contribute too:

-* install and use tmail, i need feebacks.
+* install and use tmail, I need feebacks.

-* as you can see reading this page, english is not my native language, so i need help to write english documentation.
+* as you can see reading this page, english is not my native language, so I need help to write english documentation.

 ## Roadmap